giubbilo/IoT_Project/README.md

 # Project1 - LIGHTWEIGHT PUBLISH-SUBSCRIBE APPLICATION PROTOCOL
-Internet of Things course | II semester a.y.
+Internet of Things course | 2° semester a.y.
 22/23 | Politecnico di Milano

 ## Specification
 Design and implement in TinyOS a lightweight publishsubscribe application protocol similar to MQTT and test it with simulations